tovrstra/nb-clean/README.md

 nb-clean clean < original.ipynb > cleaned.ipynb
 ```

 To also remove empty cells, add the `-e`/`--remove-empty-cells` flag.
-To
-preserve cell metadata, add the `-m`/`--preserve-cell-metadata` flag.
-To
+To preserve cell metadata, add the `-m`/`--preserve-cell-metadata` flag,
+optionally with a selection of metadata fields to preserve.
-preserve cell outputs, add the `-o`/`--preserve-cell-outputs` flag.
+To preserve cell outputs, add the `-o`/`--preserve-cell-outputs` flag.

 ### Cleaning (Git filter)